Infant83/TBFIT/README.md

 In the future release, I will add some routines for the Green function approach to get the surface state (or edge spectrum as well) and the routines for the spin/mirror Chern number evaluation within the given tight-binding parameter and model hamiltonian.

-For the details and examples you can find documents that describes the input tags in /MANUAL/ folder and several input/output files in EXAMPLE/ folder, respectively.
+For the details and examples you can find documents that describes the input tags in MANUAL folder and several input/output files in EXAMPLE folder, respectively.

 MPI NOTE: In the current version, very limited routines are MPI parallelized (basically k-point parallelism is applied for STM, eigenstate plot, band structure calculations, parameter fitting, density of states, and berry curvature, etc.).
 Unfortunately the Wilson's loop calculation routines are not parallelized yet.

+* a temporary name